learn-co-students/nyc-dumbo-web-120919/07-mock-cc-review/README.md

+# To Review
+- has many/belongs to
+- passing instances of classes as arguments to methods
+- Single Source of Truth
+- Deliverables: how read deliverables, understand what kind of data they should return
+- Testing code using `binding.pry` - debugging inside of methods - also show using `puts`/`p` to test data

+# Common Issues
+- initializing a Book with a string for the author name
+  - `Book.new("Title", "Author", 100)`
+- creating an array of books as an instance variable in the Author class
+  - `@books = []`
+- `map` vs `select`
+  - Using map to filter a list -> not gonna work :(
+  - Using select to transform a list -> not gonna work :(

 # Mini Mock Code Challenge

 The topics covered in each module build upon the topics covered in the last.
 For example, in Module 2 you will learn about the Ruby on Rails framework.
 To build an application in Rails one should have a solid foundation in Ruby.
 In Module 3, covering JavaScript, you will continue to use Rails as a backend and build upon the foundations of how web applications work covered in Module 2.
 Learning React in Module 4 will require understanding of both functional and object oriented JavaScript.